-The oxygen sensors record the O2 quantity of the exhaust and send it to the vehicle’s electronic control unit (ECU).
 The combustion chamber uses this information to optimize the air-fuel ratio.
-As you can imagine, having a bad oxygen sensor will affect the engine’s performance.
+As you can imagine, having a bad oxygen sensor will affect an engine’s performance.
 You can avoid possible future issues that may crop up if you learn how to test it.

-To test a 4-wire oxygen sensor’s input voltage: Disconnect its plug, turn the ignition on (without starting the vehicle), set the multimeter to read DC voltage, and connect its black probe to the battery’s negative terminal and its black probe to the plug’s heater wire.
+To test a 4-wire oxygen sensor’s input voltage: Disconnect its plug, turn the ignition on (without starting the vehicle), set the multimeter to DC volts, and connect its black probe to the battery’s negative terminal and its red probe to the plug’s heater wire.
+The voltage should be above 12 volts.

-To test the heater wires: Set the multimeter to read resistance and connect the two probes to both wires.
+To test the heater wires: Set the multimeter to measure resistance and connect the two probes to both wires.
+The resistance should be between 10 and 20 ohms.

-To test the signal wires: Set the multimeter to read DC voltage, connect the red probe to the blue signal wire, and the black probe to the remaining signal ground wire.
+To test the signal wires: Set the multimeter to DC volts, connect the red probe to the blue signal wire and the black probe to the signal ground wire.
+The voltage level should be between 0.1 and 0.9 volts.

 I’ll go into more detail below on how to test an O2 sensor with 4 wires.

-The 4-wire Oxygen Sensor
+The 4-Wire Oxygen Sensor

 Here, we focus on the 4-wire oxygen sensor.
-It typically has two same-colored heater wires, usually in either white or black, and two signal wires, usually blue for the signal and a different color for the signal ground.
+It typically has two same-colored heater wires, usually in either white or black and two signal wires, usually blue for the signal and a different color for the signal ground.

 Causes and Symptoms of Malfunctioning